dmidlo/histdata.com-tools/docs/broker-plugin-capabilities.md

 A health-only stream does not need a quote subscription.
 An optional quote declaration does not add prerequisites or permit unsolicited quote delivery: runtime quote events still require an actual discovered, subscribed instrument.
-Configuration-only and metadata-only inspection remain possible.
+Configuration-only and metadata-only SDK workflows remain possible with explicit provider admission; pure registry inspection and offline SDK conformance need no provider activation.
 The invocation enforces session/subscription ordering and rejects undeclared methods before calling the plugin; prerequisites authorize no automatic method calls.